twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/manage-machine-to-machine-differences.md

 chezmoi execute-template "{{ .chezmoi.os }}/{{ .chezmoi.arch }}"
 ```

-This is useful when developing or [debugging
+This is useful when developing or [debugging templates][debugging].
-templates](../user-guide/templating.md#testing-templates).

 Some password managers allow you to store complete files.
 The files can be
 retrieved with chezmoi's template functions.
 For example, if you have a file